Attractors, Bifurcations and Curvature in Multi-field Inflation: Background evolution

-where $\phi$ is defined as the inflationary direction while the orthogonal $\chi^i$ are (approximately) constant during inflation.
-Coordinate systems with a transitively acting isometry can provide a natural basis for this velocity decomposition.
-Moreover, for simplicity of the discussion we will assume the metric to be diagonal w.r.t.~the above split.
+has the form of the advection equation with variable coefficients.
+This can always be solved (for instance with the method of characteristics) and this proves the existence of our coordinate construction.

 This coordinate choice leads to\footnote{Note that the present construction differs from the adiabatic/entropic decomposition \cite{Kaiser:2012ak, Peterson:2011yt, Renaux-Petel:2015mga, Achucarro:2012sm, Gong:2011uw} since the latter does not introduce a new coordinate system.
-Instead, the adiabatic direction is defined as $\dot \sigma^2 = {\cal G}_{\phi\phi} \dot\phi^2$.}
+Instead, the adiabatic direction is related to our inflationary direction as $\dot \sigma^2 = {\cal G}_{\phi\phi} \dot\phi^2$.}

-evaluated on the particular inflationary solution.
-This construction is always possible for any given trajectory parametrized by different initial conditions; we have in mind that there will be a late-time attractor and the coordinate system is adapted to that solution.
+evaluated on that particular inflationary solution.
+While field-space manifolds with isometries provide natural choices for this parametrization \cite{Achucarro:2019pux}, we show that the presence of an isometry is not necessary.
+Also, the isometry structure of hyperbolic space allows for different equivalent parametrizations.